ensapra/ED-Oculus-Hotas/README.md

 https://github.com/user-attachments/assets/099b1c17-6579-4ca0-9acd-e438acc8dc31

 ## Why?
-I always found VR Cockpit too hard to install and sometimes it doesn't even work.
-In my case, having the game on Epic Store make it quite hard to get everything working accordingly and I actually never managed to get it working properly.
-Currently, Elite Dangerous includes keybinds for Oculus Touch, but those don't include motion movement.
+I always found VR Cockpit too hard to install, and sometimes it doesn't even work.
+In my case, having the game on Epic Store make it quite hard to get everything working accordingly, and I actually never managed to get it working properly.
+Currently, Elite Dangerous includes key binds for Oculus Touch, but those don't include motion movement.

-This system allows to use the right Controller motion movement as a mouse so that it can be used as a "hotas" variaiton.
-To do so it will also use a variation of the default Oculus Touch Keybinds with the included mouse control.
+This system allows using the right Controller motion movement as a mouse so that it can be used as a "Hotas" variation.
+To do so, it will also use a variation of the default Oculus Touch Keybinds with the included mouse control.

 ## Requirements
 - [Auto Hot Key](https://www.autohotkey.com/): Used to map the motion control for vJoy